marciogualtieri/DataScience/coursera/fakenews/presentation/index.md

 The data used in this presentation has been taken from a survey performed by [BuzzFeed](https://www.buzzfeed.com/), which attempted to measure how effectual is the proliferation of fake news in different states in the U.S..
 You will find the article that makes use of the data [here](https://www.buzzfeed.com/craigsilverman/fake-news-survey).

 After reading the article, I noticed that they could have used some interactivity in the graphs.
-They needed a somehow large number of static graphs to express their results.
+They needed a somewhat large number of static graphs to express their results.
 They could have been equally expressive with a much smaller number of interactive graphs, thus my choice of using this data-set to showcase my [leaflet](http://leafletjs.com/) and [plotly](https://plot.ly/) skills.

 The raw data-set provided by BuzzFeed required quite a bit of cleanup, so I have created a separated notebook for this purpose, which is available [here](../scripts/fakenews.nb.html).